Aayam-X/AXMalvon/README.md

 - `Extensions`: Adding support for Chrome/Firefox extensions.
 There is an `File->Install Chrome Extension` button in the menu bar item.
 This would download and unzip the crx file.
 It can parse the manifest but cannot run the extension scripts.
 My suggestion is to inject a WKUserScript that has the same classes and functions as you can normally call in a Google Chrome extension, but reroute those functions to WKWebView.
 For example, `chrome.activeTab.title` you would talk back and forth between the WKUserContentController and javascript.
 But there are hundreds of these functions and implementing every single one of them would be a tedious time consuming task.
 But you can still give it a try to add support for chrome extensions (then firefox).
 - Use Swift.SQLite or some other database: It rarely happens but sometimes when calling the C SQLite library, it would return a nil pointer and crash the entire app.
 This is a very rare edge case but I don't know anything SQlite related and I had AI code the table stuff for me.
 - Ability to change icon: The tab group icons do not update properly.
 It would look nice if you did.
-- Open App Delegate and remove that firebase code.
-It inccreases the number of times the user launched the app by 1, that's all.
-There is no other tracking data.
 - Passwords/Keychain: In the SigmaOS browser (another WebKit browser) I saw some keychain-password-autofill.js file, don't copy paste but look at that and do it.
 I also believe an Apple developer account is needed for passkeys so I didn't bother with this.
 (Double check to be sure though, I could be wrong).